BryanApellanes/Bam.Net.Core/_tools/bake/README.md

 ## Command Line Options

-These are the available command line options bake.exe recognizes.
-All options are assumed to be in the format /name:value or just /name if no value is required.
+`bake` recognizes the following command line options.
+All options are assumed to be in the format /name:value or just /name if a value is not required.

 - output    Specify the directory to build to
 - recipe    Specify the recipe file to use